PanupatC/CustomHUD/README.md

 ### Party hpp%

-Added mainly to support my DRG main job.
-Should turn on automatically when switching to DRG/support mage job
+Enabled automatically when switching main job to DRG.

 Can be toggled manually with `/hud hpp`